-When an individual suffers from a traumatic event, like sexual assault, a car accident, or witnessing severe violence, he or she can suffer from lingering trauma for years afterward.
-One specific disorder trauma victims often face is post traumatic stress disorder (PTSD).
+When an individual experiences a traumatic event, such as sexual assault, a car accident, or witnessing severe violence, they may suffer from lingering trauma afterward that lasts for months or even years.
+One specific disorder trauma victims often face is known as post-traumatic stress disorder (PTSD).

 Treatment Methods for Trauma and PTSD